 - VA Learning Opportunities Residency (VALOR) allows nursing, pharmacy and medical technology students (who have completed their junior year in an accredited clinical program) to gain experience at a local VA facility.

-For more information about these programs, please call the VHA Healthcare Retention and Recruitment Office (HRRO) at 1-844-456-5208.
+For more information about these programs, please call the VHA Workforce Recruitment and Retention Service (WRRS) at 1-844-456-5208.

 People with Disabilities